dylanmackenzie/go-graphql/README.md

 directives, and child fields, which will be used by the schema's resolve callbacks to resolve the request.
 Each node in the response tree corresponds a field in the AST and its matching field in the response.
-Invalid queries result in memory allocation beyond what is required for parsing.
-However, this optimizes for the case where the query is valid, as we don't need to traverse the AST twice.

 #### Execution ####